 - Shotgun qualification (12 gauge)

-Electrical Pre-Apprenticeship -36 weeks
+Electrical Pre-Apprenticeship - 36 weeks (Currently unavailable)

 The Electrical Pre-Apprentice program provides graduates with the technical background and the manual skills necessary for careers in the installation and maintenance of modern electrical systems, electrical equipment, and electrical controls.
 Graduates are critical thinkers and are able to troubleshoot problems in residential, commercial, or industrial electrical environments.
 The program provides students with the ability to communicate effectively using standard methods of communication.
 Recognizing the need for lifelong learning, the program helps students achieve various professional and personal goals that may arise over a lifetime, including the opportunity for transfer to other college and university technical programs.
 The program strives to maintain a high academic standard for teaching and learning through a continuous process of self-assessment and improvement.
 Students are exposed to a learning environment that is safe and supportive of student growth and achievement.
 Using modern training equipment, innovative teaching methods and highly trained faculty members, the ET program endeavors to fully prepare students for a variety of electrical occupations and to enter a pre-apprenticeship program.

 Electrical, Level 1 National Center for Construction Education and Research (NCCER) -- Students need to pass written exams for all course modules with a score of 70% or better.
 Some modules require pass/fail performance demonstrations of specific skills.